Two-Piece Trends: How Swimwear Has Transformed Over Time

 By the 2000s it wasn’t just about what a swimsuit covered, but more about how versatile it was.
 Swimsuit tops would double up as beachwear, paired with skirts and shorts.
 Beachwear attire became a whole different line of fashion, and bold, pop colors were the most in trend.

 Today, anything goes!
 Whatever you’re comfortable in, and whatever reflects your style the most, and it doesn’t matter how much skin you prefer to show or cover.
-Metallics and glamorous designs are making waves this summer, and you can expect to see more of the Bardot and off-shoulder styles too!
+Metallic, glamorous designs and black swimsuits are making waves this summer, and you can expect to see more of the Bardot and off-shoulder styles too!